 - If you have any complications in pregnancy then you should strictly avoid any exercise after consulting your doctor.

 - If you have a healthy pregnancy but feel weak and tired very often, then you can avoid exercise.
-It is not compulsory to do exercise during pregnancy.
+It is not compulsory to exercise during pregnancy.
 Doctors prefer it for stress-free, normal delivery, and good blood flow in the body.

 - Drink plenty of water before and after exercise.